 How to Grow Pampas Grass

 Before growing pampas grass, be sure to put it somewhere in the landscape where it has plenty of room to grow, especially when planting more than one.
 When mass planting pampas grass, you’ll have to space them about 6 to 8 feet apart.

 Pampas grass enjoys areas with full sun but will tolerate partial shade.
 It also tolerates a wide range of soil types but prefers moist, well-draining soil.
 Another plus side to growing pampas grass is its tolerance of drought, wind, and salt sprays—which is why you commonly see the plant along coastal regions.

-The grass is hardy in Zones 7-11, but in well protected areas, it can also be grown in Zone 6.
+The grass is hardy in USDA zones 7-11, but in well protected areas, it can also be grown in Zone 6.
 It’s not suited for cold regions unless grown in pots and brought indoors over winter and replanted outdoors in spring.
 Due to its large size, however, this isn’t really practical.

 How to Care for Pampas Grass